How to get rid of PMI: Removing private mortgage insurance

 Is PMI based on the home’s original sales price or the home’s current value?

 Different lenders and loan servicers use varying strategies to determine your loan-to-value ratio (LTV).
 Some calculate LTV based on your home’s original purchase price; others rely on your original home appraisal.
 You could also pay for a new appraisal if your home’s current value has risen since you first purchased it.
 An appraisal may cost as much as $500.
-But the fee would be worth it if your home’s current value shows you have 20 percent home equity — enough equity to cancel PMI on a conventional mortgage, which will save money each month.
+But the fee would be worth it if your home’s current value shows you have 20 percent home equity — enough equity to cancel PMI on a conventional mortgage, which will save you money each month.

 Will a lender cancel PMI automatically?